 There are many people that are over housed, if I can use that term.
-You have a couple who have moved into a three-bedroom house, we will use the scenario Mr. Chairman that you used, and they have been in the three-bedroom unit, if it's a public house or staff housing and their children have moved on and they no longer need a three-bedroom unit, but they have been in the unit for 20 years.
+You have a couple who have moved into a threebedroom house, we will use the scenario Mr. Chairman that you used, and they have been in the three-bedroom unit, if it's a public house or staff housing and their children have moved on and they no longer need a three-bedroom unit, but they have been in the unit for 20 years.

-So, when it comes time to move to another unit because they are going to demolish the building, the couple no longer require a three-bedroom house, they require a one bedroom or a two-bedroom house.
-So, that becomes an inconvenience to the individuals but actually its more convenient for those people who are sitting in a one- and two-bedroom house who are in dire need of that three-bedroom unit.
+When it comes time to move to another unit because they are going to demolish the building, the couple no longer require a three-bedroom house; they require a one-bedroom or a twobedroom house.
+So that becomes an inconvenience to the individuals, but actually it's more convenient for those people who are sitting in a one- and twobedroom house who are in dire need of that three-bedroom unit.

-When you sit there and have to decide, okay, do I keep this individual in a three-bedroom house because they have been in that three-bedroom house for 20 years or do we do the unpopular thing and move them to a one- or two-bedroom unit because this family of six needs to move into that three-bedroom unit.
+When you sit there and have to decide, okay, do I keep this individual in a threebedroom house because they have been in that three-bedroom house for 20 years or do we do the unpopular thing and move them to a one- or two-bedroom unit because this family of six needs to move into that three-bedroom unit.
 It is a tough call.

 I can only commit that we will look at it.
 We are talking about it actually, because it does come up every time you do a move, and its one also that is often discussed in public housing units.
-You know, we have people in public housing units that are in that predicament; where there are two or three people in a four- and five-bedroom unit.
-So, it is a tough one to navigate around Mr. Chairman, but I assure you, we will take a look at it and see where and how we can draw policies around it so that everybody is treated fairly.
-Ill leave it at that, Mr. Chairman.
+You know, we have people in public housing units that are in that predicament; where there are two or three people in a fourand five-bedroom unit.
+It is a tough one to navigate around Mr. Chairman, but I assure you, we will take a look at it and see where and how we can draw policies around it so that everybody is treated fairly.
+I'll leave it at that, Mr. Chairman.

 Chairman: Thank you for that minister, and that is exactly my point.
-If there was a policy that would say if you are a two-person family unit living in a three bedroom, then the policy would say that you are not eligible for a replacement unit of that same size.
+If there was a policy that would say if you are a twoperson family unit living in a three bedroom, then the policy would say that you are not eligible for a replacement unit of that same size.
 Whereas, a family with a family....
 Again, the minister knows where I am going and I do look forward to hopefully that policy being developed on that.